WistonC/angular-client/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Docker Option

+If you have Docker environment, you can run `StartClient.bat` or `./StartClient.sh` to create a container for the client.
+Navigate to `http://localhost:4200/` as well after batch file executed successfully.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.